Carver Questions

 The Aug.
 1 meeting will take place at the elementary school, located at 1110 W. Leigh St., beginning at 6 p.m.
 The community is invited to ask questions and address concerns in the wake of the testing irregularities.

-“The parents are angry, and they have lost trust,” former PTA President Mariah White said at a sparsely attended Tuesday meeting to focus on rebooting the organization — which has not been an official Parent Teacher Association since 1998 — following the cheating scandal.
+“The parents are angry, and they have lost trust,” Mariah White, the unofficial former PTA president, said at a sparsely attended Tuesday meeting to focus on rebooting the organization — which has not been a formal Parent Teacher Association since 1998 — following the cheating scandal.

 In a statement posted on the RPS website in response to the state’s report, Kamras wrote, “What most disturbs me about what occurred at Carver is that it effectively robbed our young people of the opportunity to demonstrate their learning free from suspicion.
 In doing so, it helped perpetuate pernicious stereotypes about what children from low-income families and children of color can achieve.”

-Note: Editor's note: This story was updated on Aug.
-7.